 Burgess Meredith reappears in this episode as Mr. Luther Dingle, a weakling and a vacuum cleaner salesman.
 Don Rickles also makes an amusing appearance in this episode.
 One day at the bar which he frequents, two strange floating martians enter (two heads, one body) and offer Mr. Dingle a gift -superhuman strength.
-Suddenly, Mr. Dingle is able to toss around his vacuum cleaners like feathers and he rips off the door to the bar.
+Suddenly, Mr. Dingle is able to toss around his vacuum cleaners like a feather and he rips the front door off of the bar.

-For the rest of the day he goes around lifting cars and statues and other impossible feats while he is photographed for the local paper.
-Soon enough a television crew comes to film his incredible strength.
-He lifts a bar stool and breaks a table to the applause of the audience, however soon the martians reappear.
-They are disappointed in Mr. Dingle’s decision to exploit his powers for himself, rather than something constructive.
-They take his powers away and Mr. Dingle is once again a weakling and a laughingstock.
+For the rest of the day, he shuffles around lifting cars and statues while accomplishing other impossible feats of strength while he being photographed for the local paper.
+Soon enough a television crew films his incredible strength.
+Mr. Dingle lifts a bar stool and then breaks a table, earning him the applause of the audience, however soon the Martians quietly reappear.
+They are disappointed in Mr. Dingle’s decision to exploit his powers exclusively for himself and his vanity, rather than achieving something constructive for humanity.
+The Martians remove Mr. Dingle’s powers and he is once again mocked as a weakling and a laughingstock.

-In an amusing epilogue, on their way out of the bar the martians run into a couple of aliens from Venus (played by two nine year olds).
-They are looking for a human to implant superhuman intelligence.
-The martians suggest they use Mr. Dingle.
-Thus concludes “Mr. Dingle, the Strong” -a silly screwball comedy episode of The Twilight Zone.
-It is not a great episode but it boasts an extraordinary cast.
+In an amusing epilogue, on their way out of the bar, the Martians bump into a pair of aliens from Venus (played by two nine year olds).
+They are looking for a human in whom to implant superhuman intelligence (500 times the intelligence of a normal human).
+The Martians suggest that the Venusians use Mr. Dingle for their experiment.
+Thus concludes “Mr. Dingle, the Strong” -a silly screwy comedy episode of The Twilight Zone.
+It is not a great episode but it certainly boasts an extraordinary cast.

 The Twilight Zone Trivia:

-- This was one of four episodes Burgess Meredith appears in.
+- This was the second of four appearances of Burgess Meredith in the series.
 This was the only episode in the series that Don Rickles ever appeared in.